PDS Job Opportunities

-In this position you would be helping just two people at a time succeed at work by job coaching them in their places of employment (Cost Plus World Market, Banana Republic, Walgreen's, dog walking etc.), hanging out with them at our social club, The Friend Zone, cooking at a friend’s apartment, hiking at beautiful parks and beaches, or going to the city or Berkeley for a day of adventure.
+In this position you would be helping just two people at a time succeed at work by job coaching them in their places of employment (Cost Plus World Market, Rolling Hills Club, Marinwood Recreation Department, dog walking etc.), hanging out with them at their clubhouse, The Friend Zone, cooking at friends' apartments, hiking at beautiful parks and beaches, or going to the city or Berkeley for a day of adventure.

 PDS does not use group transportation, like vans.
 You need your own car for this job because you would be picking up our clients at their homes and driving them directly to scheduled activities and employment sites.
 Sometimes people mistakenly assume they are applying to be a "Driver".
 Driving is just an incidental part of the job.
 Your main duty would be to support our clients throughout the day at work and their various activities, hence the job title, "Employment and Community Support Facilitator.”

 Detailed, written schedules are designed to ensure that staff members and all participants spend time with a large variety of people in lots of different settings, but within a consistent predictable routine.
 The PDS Program Coordinator creates these schedules this way so our 33 clients and our 17 full time staff members won't get bored or burnt out, but also to provide structure so everyone knows what they will be doing and knows what is expected of them each day.